 Ram Jain (E-RYT 500) is a renowned yoga teacher from India and the Director of Arhanta Yoga Ashrams in India and The Netherlands.
 He has been teaching since 1998 and he is teaching yoga teacher training courses since 2009.
 In the past 10 years, he has trained over 3500 yoga teachers.
-Ram is also the creator of several online education courses, such as the 50 hours Online Yin Yoga course and the 30 hours online Ayurveda Fundamentals course.
+Ram is also the creator of several online education courses, such as the 50 hours Online Yin Yoga course and the online Ayurveda course.
 Born and raised in India, his yoga education started from the age of 8 years as part of his school education.
 Over the period he has studied yoga and yogic philosophy in-depth from various reputed teachers.

 Ram Jain is also the author of the internationally acclaimed book: Hatha Yoga For Teachers & Practitioners: A Comprehensive Guide to Holistic Sequencing